SavStanis/TrainingSolutionsCpp/DiscreteStructures/SteckByArray/README.md

-Here you can find my realisation of steck and the example of it's application.
+Here you can find my realisation of steck and the example of its use.